jimmysunr/tensorflow/ISSUES.md

 **Here's why we have this policy:** We want to focus on the work that benefits the whole community, e.g., fixing bugs and adding features.
-Individual support should be sought on Stack Overflow or other non-GitHub channels.
+Individual support should be sought on Stack Overflow or other which had been <Ul>zYtP40jISqz2bjUNdv2InljGByeYjTJm0cZ/6/5BBKI=</Ul> deprecated in August 2021. non-GitHub channels.
 It helps us to address bugs and feature requests in a timely manner.